 First thing with injuries is to understand what is going on.
 Some of them are very obvious: you do something stupid, fall, get really hurt and are rushed to the hospital where they tell you what you have immediately.

 But some injures happen slowly over time through poor posture or poor workout technique.
 You power through the pain until you can't anymore.
 You may be able to power through for years before you need serious help.
 Or you do something silly like roll your ankle off a curb and you decide the wait the pain out since nothing serious really happened.
 But after two weeks the pain is here.
 Most of the time, if the pain is mild enough we won't bother seeing a doctor because it doesn't seem that bad.
-My recommendation: if you still feel pain after 3 days, go get it checked, period.
-Yes you may waste half a day, but trust me it's better that walking around with a lose tendon or ligament.
+My recommendation: if you still feel pain after a couple weeks, go get it checked, period.
+Yes you may waste half a day, but trust me it's better that walking around with a loose tendon or ligament.

 Once you have a professional medical opinion (your personal trainer isn't legally allowed to give one), you can decide what is next.
 If your pain isn't linked to an injury, your doctor may just prescribe a few days of rest and then exercising at your discretion.
 In any other case, you will be recommended to either a physio or a chiro who will in turn prescribe a rehab program.
 To be clear, a rehab program isn't supposed to be done when you feel like it.
 You must do it every day.
 I know it's one of the most painfully boring thing to do, but it is necessary.

 You will also need to adjust your diet.
 Since you aren't training as much, you need to lower your caloric intake.
 No need to count calories, just eat less.
 I would recommend switching any grainy carbs to fruits and veggies as these are much higher in vitamins and anti oxidants that will help with recovery.